 Being healthy has never been more important than it is in today’s post-pandemic society.
-As people learned the value of a strong immune system, they turned to nutrition to create a stable foundation inside their body.
+As people learned the value of a strong immune system, they turned to nutrition to create a stable foundation inside their bodies.

 The human body was designed to run on vitamins, minerals, and other nutrients.
-Yet, the manufacturers of many food and beverage products add unnecessary ingredients that aren’t good fuel.
+Yet, the manufacturers of many foods and beverage products add unnecessary ingredients that aren’t good fuel.
 So how can you eat well and be healthy with so many unwise nutritional choices out there?

 The answer is that you have to become educated.
 Learn about your body and how it is supposed to run, and then connect those dots to what you eat.